8 Tips to Stay Organized This School Year

 Allow your kids to help prep their lunches and snacks the night before.
 You can also set up a designated system for older kids to make sure they can quickly locate healthy snacks to pack or to have when they come home.

-Check out these Kid-Friendly Snack Ideas to print or use digitally.
+Check out these Kid-friendly Snack Ideas to print or use digitally.

 2. Use a Large Calendar in the Home